 - The words “Press Release” in square brackets are added after the title.
-Closes the sentence with a period.
+Close the sentence with a period.

 - URL.
 Before inserting a link, you must add the words “Retrieved from.”
-Close the quote with a period.
+Close the URL with a period.

 - If you quote in the body of the text of your study, the link is given in parentheses and includes the name of the organization and the year of release.
 These items are separated by a comma.